Cyrano71/FullNode-Bitcoin/README.md

 ### Prerequisites

-You need to install Node JS and Python version 3.0 or more
+You need to install Node JS and Python.
+I have used a Mac OS's laptop to create this application.

 ### Installing